VIPO: Value Function Inconsistency Penalized Offline Reinforcement Learning

 \subsubsection{NeoRL experiment results}

-In our evaluation, we selected six offline RL algorithms as baseline methods: BC, CQL, TD3+BC, EDAC, MOPO, and MOBILE (refer to Section~\ref{subsec:setup}).
+In this experiment, we selected four offline RL algorithms as baselines: CQL, TD3+BC, MOPO, and MOBILE.
 The experimental results are summarized in Table~\ref{tab:neorl}, where (L, M, H) denote three dataset types—low, medium, and high quality, respectively.
-Our proposed VIPO method demonstrates superior performance on most tasks.
-Notably, compared to the previous state-of-the-art method MOBILE, VIPO demonstrates significant performance improvements on specific tasks, including Walker2d-L, Hopper-L, and Hopper-H. This outstanding performance on the challenging NeoRL benchmark highlights the potential of our algorithm for real-world applications.
+Notably, VIPO-MOBILE surpasses the previous state-of-the-art method MOBILE by an average margin of over \textbf{20\%}, particularly across the HalfCheetah, Hopper, and Walker tasks.
+This outstanding performance on the challenging NeoRL benchmark highlights the potential of our method for real-world applications.